 6 Fantastic Nature Spots for Kids in the Houston Area

-We’re in the thick of summer, but if you can round up the kids and get outside before the sun is blazing, it’s still possible to enjoy some of Houston’s best nature spots!
-Many of our favorites are also open in the evenings if you prefer the slightly cooler evening temps.
+The weather is amazing this time of year, round up the kids and enjoy some of Houston’s best nature spots!
+Many of our favorites are also open in the evenings if you prefer the slightly cooler evening temps in the summer.
 Here are our top 6 nature parks for kids.

 1. Nature Discovery Center–This wonderful spot is located in Bellaire and has several mini natural habitats including a cypress pond, prairie, deciduous forest and wetlands.
 When the kiddos get too hot, head inside to the hands-on discovery rooms.
 Kids can learn about wildlife, see live snakes, explore a tropical forest playroom or inspect a giraffe hoof.
 Okay, so the giraffe hoof weirded me out, but my son didn’t seem to mind.
 Once you’ve cooled off, head back outside for the on-site sand pit and playground.